-Ashish sold a pen at 5% loss and a book at 15% profit.
+Ashish sold a pen at a 5% loss and a book at 15% profit.
 In the whole business, he earned Rs.7.
 If he had sold a pen of 5%profit and a book at 10% profit then he has earned Rs.6 more.
-What are the cost price of a pen and a book?
+What is the cost price of a pen and a book?

 Let CP of a book is B and a pen is P. We know that profit or loss is calculated on CP.

 So, In case 1: loss for pen = 5%P, profit for book = 15%B

 In case 2: profit for book = 10%B, profit for pen = 5%P

 Use sign (-) for loss and (+) for profit.